 Stabilization (ISS) Services

-ENTACT offers 30 years of on-site waste treatment, soil mixing, and soil improvement experience, combining expert knowledge with proprietary technology to effectively treat and strengthen your site.
+ENTACT offers over 30 years of on-site waste treatment, soil mixing, and soil improvement experience, combining expert knowledge with proprietary technology to effectively treat and strengthen your site.

 Let Us Meet Your Challenge.

 As one of the most experienced ISS providers, ENTACT can treat your impacted site with either our proprietary reagent blends or more conventional applications.
 We hold several mixing equipment and reagent patents, reinforcing our innovation and commitment to treat contaminated soils, sludges and sediments successfully.
 We also have the in-house expertise and capabilities to improve the strength properties of clean applications soils and/or dredged fill to facilitate site development in coastal areas associated with expanding new petrochemical plants and constructing new Liquified Natural Gas (LNG) facilities.

 ENTACT clients also benefit from our in-house bench scale treatability lab, where we can develop the solution and identify the equipment necessary for effective full-scale operations.

 Because we have extensive experience with both conventional solutions and reagents developed in-house, we can identify and test the best formula and dosage for your site needs.
 We are able to create scalable solutions that can be confirmed through pilot testing before scaling up to treat the entire impacted location.